cyberark/secretless-broker/README.md

 ## Building

 First, clone `https://github.com/cyberark/secretless-broker`.
-If you're new to Go, be aware that Go is very selective about where the files are placed on the filesystem.
+If you're new to Go, be aware that Go can be very selective about where the files are placed on the filesystem.
 There is an environment variable called `GOPATH`, whose default value is `~/go`.
-Projects should be checked out to `$GOPATH/src`.
-This is required by Go in order for dependencies to resolve properly.
-So after you clone, the source code should be located in `$GOPATH/src/github.com/cyberark/secretless-broker`.
+Secretless Broker uses [go modules](https://golang.org/cmd/go/#hdr-Modules__module_versions__and_more) which require either that you clone this repository outside of your `GOPATH` or you set the `GO111MODULE` environment variable to `off`.
+We recommend cloning this repository outside of your `GOPATH`.

-Now you can build the Secretless Broker.
+Once you've cloned the repository, you can build the Secretless Broker.

 ### Docker containers